L-o-o-t/Get_Sonarr_New_Episodes/README.md

 ## Disclaimer

 I don't have the time to provide support for this script.
 Please note that this code is provided as-is, with no warranty or guarantee of any kind.
+The script has been edited to improve clarity and functionality.